CoreumFoundation/docs-next/app/docs/next/core-dex/api-server/update-service/update-service.mdx

 * `TRADES_FOR_ACCOUNT_AND_SYMBOL`: `account_denom-issuer_denom2-issuer2`

 The trades are produced in the same way as the restful API, however now wrapped in the update service response object.
+Trades are read from the last 10 minutes, and need to be deduplicated by the receiver against their base set.

 #### ORDERBOOK